KryptomineCH/Chialisp-environment-preset-Windows/README.md

-# Chialisp environment preset for Windows
+# Chialisp development environment preset for Windows
  this repository functions as a preset folder in order to start new chialisp projects quickly